ezegrenat/crew-scheduling-milp/README.md

 # Crew Assignment MILP

 This project solves a crew scheduling problem using Mixed Integer Linear Programming (MILP).
-It is a typical example of **task assignment using MILP**, where we allocate workers to tasks under a set of real-world constraints.
+It is a typical example of **task assignment**, where we allocate workers to tasks under a set of real-world constraints.
 The model is implemented in Python and solved using IBM CPLEX.

 ## Problem Overview